4Players/odin-server/README.md

 #### `serial_number`

 An optional serial number of the license.
-Usually, this is the ID of your om-premise hosting subscription project.
+Usually, this is the ID of your on-premise hosting subscription project.

 ```toml
 serial_number = "b0FBTWZ2Rj3OY25uZWtYRlpoekVBUT09"